Kangwon Land: Attractions

-The Arari Village Theme Park is an exhibition area where visitors can stay a few days and see what the people were like in a rural village during the Joseon Dynasty.
+The Arari Village Theme Park is an exhibition area where visitors can stay a few days and see what the people were like in a rural village during the Joseon period.
 In addition to mementos like Seo-nang-dang (a shrine in honor of a deity) and Jang-seung (totem poles) located at the entrance to the village, Yeon-ja-bang-a (a millstone usually worked by an ox) and a farming tool workshop display, the theme park is designed to show how the people living in this area were engaged in their community.
 Traditional houses in the theme park were built on the basis of meticulous historical research.

 Lumi Arte which starts from the sculpture park trail and ends at the lake is one of the most popular night sightseeing attractions in High1 Resort.

 Fireworks take place on Christmas Eve and New Year's Eve.

 There is a free cinema in The Kangwon Land Hotel (the same building as World Fusion Restaurant and the casino).